yukizyx/text-based-2048-game/README.md

 ## Design Overview

-This design applies Module View Specification (MVC) design pattern.
+This design applies Model View Controller (MVC) design pattern.

 `BoardT` is the model module as it encapsulates the game data as well as the operations on the data.
 It stores the game board, game status and user marks, and modifies these data based on the operations (`MoveT`).